Test your “social fitness” and firm up problem areas

 By: Sarah Steward, MS*

-Directionality: Do you have relationships where you both give and receive social support?
+Reciprocal: Do you have relationships where you both give and receive social support?

 Emotional: Who can you be open and vulnerable with?

 Not all relationships are about hugs and talk sessions.
 Sometimes there are people who you know are going to help you out when the logistics of life get a little overwhelming.
 Maybe it’s your friend who offers to help you move for your next PCS.
 Or if you have kids, it’s your neighbor who watches them while you run to the store.
 Think about the people in your life who take some of the work off your plate.
+To strengthen your social fitness, thank those who’ve had your back when you needed help getting stuff done, and think about how you’ve helped others in the past as well.

 Informational: Where do you go when you need guidance or advice?

 You might reach out to a fellow unit member to get the details of an upcoming training, or you have a smart uncle who always gives the best financial advice.
 Whatever the case, we all need people who can answer our questions or help set us on the right path.
+To strengthen your social fitness, ask for guidance when you’re feeling uncertain, and think about who you might turn to for answering your questions in specific TFF areas.

 Reflective: Who is there to tell it like it is?